balakreshnan/mlops/automl/Coviddataml.md

 ![alt text](https://github.com/balakreshnan/mlops/blob/master/images/covidautoml7.jpg "Auto ML")

 - Configuration helps to configure the model run and validation and exit criteria
-- Featuration for calcualte the impact of features
+- Featurization for calculate the impact of features
 - Now click Finish
 - Usually it takes a long time to run this model with 8MB data set